 As we slowly emerge into a post-COVID world, then, the question we need to ask is: who will be traveling the most in 2021?

-Recent data provides the answer to that question with two key demographics, which means you can adjust your marketing strategies accordingly and make your vacation rentals stand out.
+Recent data in vacation rental marketing demographics provide the answer to that question with two key groups of travelers, meaning you can adjust your marketing strategies accordingly and make your vacation rentals stand out.

 Every year, Expedia conducts a “Vacation Deprivation Study” that analyzes work-life balance trends around the globe.
 This year’s edition of the annual research revealed that in 10 of the 16 major markets surveyed, vacation deprivation is on the rise.